Witiko/doctoral-thesis/main.md

 In 2018, @lam2018word2bits developed the Word2Bits quantized language model and showed that it was more accurate than the Word2Vec language model on the English word similarity and open-domain question answering tasks and equally as accurate on the English word analogy task.
-With the quantized language mode, we can approximate the similarity between a pair of token embeddings using fast bitwise arithmetic.
-However, the speed and the accuracy of these approximations had not been evaluated.
+With the quantized language model, we can approximate the similarity between a pair of token embeddings using fast bitwise arithmetic.
+However, the speed and accuracy of these approximations had not been evaluated.

 #### Experiments